ViniciusCastellani/ViniciusCastellani/README.md

 ## About Me

-- 👨‍💻 I'm a self-driven learner exploring the realms of Python and C++.
+- 👨‍💻 I'm a self-driven learner exploring the realms of Python.
 - 🌱 I'm committed to continuous growth and improvement.
 - 🤝 I believe in the power of collaboration and enjoy helping others.